offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * **Class**: Constructor must be a constant expression.
 Non-static field initializers using braced initialization, equals initialization, or brace-plus-equals initialization must use constant expressions.
 The destructor must be a trivial destructor (non-virtual, does nothing, and all base class destructors do nothing).
  * **Union**: Must have at least one non-static member that is a literal type.

-Also, Exceptions handling, `static` variables, and `thread_local` variables are not allowed.
+Also, exceptions handling, `static` variables, and `thread_local` variables are not allowed.

 ```{note}
 The rules here are vast and complicated.
 The above might not be entirely correct, may be missing some conditions, or may not cover certain aspects.
 In the type_traits header, there's a function called `std::is_literal_type` that can be used to test if a type is a literal type.